Diamond & CBN Specifications

 When selecting monocrystalline diamond for industrial applications, consider the following:

-• Application Requirements: Assess the specific requirements of your application, such as the level of abrasiveness needed, durability, and desired finish.
+• check icon Application Requirements: Assess the specific requirements of your application, such as the level of abrasiveness needed, durability, and desired finish.

-• Polishing Techniques: Monocrystalline diamond suspensions work best with specific polishing techniques.
+• check icon Polishing Techniques: Monocrystalline diamond suspensions work best with specific polishing techniques.
 Ensure your equipment and methods align with these requirements for optimal results.

-• Maintenance and Wear: While monocrystalline diamonds are durable, proper maintenance and care of polishing equipment are essential to ensure longevity and consistent performance.
+• check icon Maintenance and Wear: While monocrystalline diamonds are durable, proper maintenance and care of polishing equipment are essential to ensure longevity and consistent performance.

 Durability and Consistency